tidyverse/tidyverse.org/content/blog/testthat-3-0-0/index.md

 3rd edition
 -----------

 testthat 3.0.0 introduces the idea of an **edition**.
 An edition is a bundle of behaviours that you have to explicitly choose to use, allowing us to make backward incompatible changes.
-This is particularly important for testthat since it's used by a very large number of packages, and it includes a few design infelicities that we want to fix.
+This is particularly important for testthat since it's used by a very large number of packages, and the old edition includes a few design infelicities that we wanted want to fix.
 Choosing to use the 3rd edition allows you to use our latest recommendations for ongoing and new work, while historical packages continue to use the old behaviour.
 To use it, and this line to your `DESCRIPTION`:

     Config/testthat/edition: 3